 Is it a lot of work for the hospital to get EMR integration implemented?

-We have an SOC specification that we require clients to use, so they don’t need to reinvent the wheel.
-At first, there might be pushback, but when we explain the reasons regarding workflows and how it relates to patient care, we get their buy-in to use our specification.
+We have an SOC implementation guide for each approved EMR that we provide clients to use, so they don’t need to reinvent the wheel.
 We consult with their IT teams to match the specification with their systems and conduct testing.
 We spend a lot of time in online and face-to-face meetings with our client’s IT teams.
 Hospitals can have multiple EMRs which don’t talk to each other and can add more time to implementation.
-Although, our clients love the results because it improves coordination of care within their own facility.
+Our clients love the results because it improves coordination of care within their own facility.

 We started with a very successful pilot program.
-We have implemented EMR integration with multiple clients with the three largest EMR vendors: Epic, Meditech, and Cerner.
+We have now implemented EMR integration with multiple clients with the two largest EMR vendors, Epic and Cerner.
 Now that the functionality is built, we can go live in 30, 60, 90 days, depending on the aggressiveness of the client and what resources they have available to them.

 What is the biggest lesson you have learned with EMR integration?